 You can use either cognac or vodka for this recipe.
 It helps the fried dough pieces to be crispy.
 Some recipes cut the dough pieces into small round pieces, the size of a pine nut.
 That’s time consuming and we alway made them in small strips.
-I like Chak Chak to be soft and sticky, so I use more honey.
-If you want the Chak Chak to set hard in the fridge, then use 50:50 mix of sugar and honey, or increase the sugar to 75% of the sugary sweetness.
+I like this sweet dessert to be soft and sticky, so I use more honey.
+If you want it to set hard in the fridge, then use 50:50 mix of sugar and honey, or increase the sugar to 75% of the sugary sweetness.

-Usually you wait for the Chak Chak to set hard before serving, but you should try it warm, especially with the toasted almonds!
+Usually you wait for it to set hard before serving, but you should try it warm, especially with the toasted almonds!
 It’s quite a sweet recipe, I always enjoy it with Russian Zavarka Tea to wash it down with!